Jordy19/Pokelua/readme.md

 <div style="text-align:center"><img src ="http://images.atelier801.com/15d14ee57bd.png" /></div>

 Pokelua is a *module* specifically written to be loaded with the LUA API within [Transformice](http://transformice.com).
 This repository contains the source code from the module.

-# Getting the module script
+# Obtaining the module script

 ## The requirements for using this module
 - A machine with at least [Python 3.5](https://www.python.org/downloads/) or higher and [Lua 5.3.2](https://www.lua.org/download.html) ([Windows](http://luabinaries.sourceforge.net/download.html)) *(They both have to be in the system path)*
 - A member of the [Transformice Module Team](http://atelier801.com/topic?f=5&t=691642&p=1) *(This module contains functions only available to members
 - of this team)*

 ## How to generate the module script.